This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-- 6 apples, large, any variety but I suggest you use a tart apple like Honey Crisp or Granny Smith
+- 6 apples, large, any variety but I suggest a tart apple like Honey Crisp or Granny Smith

 - 3 Tablespoons brown sugar